ietf-wg-cellar/ebml-specification/specification.markdown

 Within an EBML Schema, the XPath of the `@maxver` attribute is `/EBMLSchema/element/@maxver`.

-The maxver (maximum version) attribute stores a non-negative integer that represents the last or most recent version of the docType to support the element. maxver **MUST** be greater than or equal to minver.
+The maxver (maximum version) attribute stores a nonnegative integer that represents the last or most recent version of the docType to support the element. maxver **MUST** be greater than or equal to minver.